jeewonkimm2/jeewonkimm2/README.md

 👀 I’m interested in data and extracting insights from it.

-👩🏻‍💻 I’m currently attending Information Technology and Management in Seoul National University of Science and Technology located in Seoul, South Korea, and Information Technology Management for Business in Northumbria University located in Newcastle, United Kingdom as a dual degree.

 🇰🇷 I’m currently based in Seoul, South Korea, and my hometown is Mokpo, South Korea.

 🇬🇧 I lived in London, United Kingdom for 2 years (2019-2021).